 Additional information and analysis is contained in BLM's scientific literature review (BLM 2022).
-This review details the effects of gathers, ecosystems, fertility control vaccines, sex ratio manipulation, and IUDs on equids which are relevant to wild horse populations.
+This review details the effects of gathers, ecosystems, fertility control vaccines, and IUDs on equids which are relevant to wild horse populations.
+While the literature review also discusses the effects of sex ratio manipulation on wild horse populations, it is important to note that this method of population growth suppression is not part of any of the action alternatives.
+As such, sex ratio manipulation is not considered in this EA.